mihir-io/MotionPhotoMuxer/README.md

 ## Installing on a Pixel/Android Phone

-> I *may* have missed a couple packages listed below, but based on the error message, it should be easy to see what packages are left.

 * Install [Termux from the F-Droid App store](https://f-droid.org/en/packages/com.termux/)
 * Install the following packages within Termux in order to satisfy the dependencies for `pyexiv2`: